Home Healthcare FAQs, Information & Answers

 Is Neighbors NY a Registry/Referral Service?

-No. All caregivers are employees of Neighbors NY.
+No. All of our caregivers are employees of Neighbors NY.
+We handle all of the appropriate deductions.

 Are your employees insured and bonded?